gunapemmaraju/GettingCleaningData/README.md

 This list of steps and, more details about the project can be found at : https://class.coursera.org/getdata-006 under the Project section.

 ### Pre-requisites
-a) The script, run_analysis.R, and the "UCI HAR Dataset" directory should be in the same parent directory (say DIR)
+1. The script, run_analysis.R, and the "UCI HAR Dataset" directory should be in the same parent directory (say DIR)

-b) The parent directory (DIR) should be set as the working director.
+2. The parent directory (DIR) should be set as the working director.
 If any of these assumptions are invalid.
 The code can easily be modified to accomodate the same.

 ###Outputs